guettli/from-python-to-javascript/README.md

 ## Why I like JavaScript

 Some languages like Perl, PHP or Shell want you to prefix you variables with `$`.
-Example: `echo "Your home directory: $HOME"`.
-This is an ugly mix of strings and code.

 ## Why I like React